Logistics

 Identification of potential savings and efficiency improvements in logistics

-The needs analysis begins by recording the status quo of the relevant logistics processes and data.
-This identifies the processes, tasks or functions that have potential for optimization based on the defined objectives.
-We analyze your current requirements, resources and cost structures and identify where there is a need for action.
-We use classic and state-of-the-art methods, such as process mining, to analyze the data.
+The needs analysis begins with an assessment of the status quo of the relevant logistics processes and data.
+This involves identifying the processes, tasks or functions that have potential for optimization based on the defined objectives.
+We analyze your current requirements, resources and cost structures and identify where action is needed.
+We use classic and state-of-the-art methods, such as process mining, to analyze data.

 The strategic importance and risks of the areas concerned are also assessed.
 The aim is to create a sound basis for decision-making in order to ensure that outsourcing or internal processing makes economic, qualitative and strategic sense in the long term.
 A comprehensive needs analysis forms the basis for the successful implementation of the insourcing or outsourcing strategy.